REStud/data-editor/policy.md

 <details class="dcas-panel" markdown="1">
 <summary>Our replication does not exactly reproduce your output (Rule #8)</summary>
 <div class="dcas-content" markdown="1">
 We will work with you to understand why this happened and how to fix it.
-This may require asking the Managing Editor for approving changes to the accepted manuscript.
+This may require asking the Managing Editor to approve changes to the accepted manuscript.
 </div>
 </details>